trackmania-rl/tmrl/readme/tuto_library.md

 ```

 `model_history` can be set to 0 if you do not wish to save the weight history, and to a positive value otherwise.
-When `model_history!=0`, incoming models from the `Server` will be saved each time `model_history` models have been received since the last saved model (e.g., 1 will save all models, 2 will save every one in two models, etc.).
+When `model_history > 0`, incoming models from the `Server` will be saved each time `model_history` models have been received since the last saved model (e.g., 1 will save all models, 2 will save every one in two models, etc.).
 For instance, let us say we want to save a checkpoint of our policy for every 10 new updated policies:

 ```python